vuejs/vue-jsx-vapor/docs/introduction/getting-started.md

 # Getting Started

-`vue-jsx-vapor` is a Vapor mode of `vue-jsx`.
+`vue-jsx-vapor` is a Vapor Mode of `vue-jsx`.
 It supports all directives and most macros of Vue.

 We assume you are already familiar with the basic usages of Vue before you continue.